MarceAriel99/simil-photo/README.md

 <h1 align="center" style="color:black"> Simil Photo <img src="/resources/graphics/logo.png" width="80" align="center"/>  </h1>

-I developed this project because I needed a way to easily detect and erase similar images or duplicates I have in my PC.\
+I developed this project because I needed a way to easily detect and erase similar or duplicate images in my PC.\
 This is a pure Python 🐍 application and it's ready to run on Windows without any additional software (It doesn't even need Python).

 ### Languages and tools